Clipper Cup Honour Board

 The inaugural Mirage Resorts Clipper Cup Regatta in 1995 was jointly hosted by Cairns Yacht Club and Port Douglas Yacht Club.

 This event paved the way for the trophy to re-emerge as a major event for the host club.
-Only this time over 9,000km away on the western rim of the Pacific Ocean, on the waters of the Coral Sea, Far North Queensland, Australia.
+Only this time 9,000km away on the western rim of the Pacific Ocean, on the waters of the Coral Sea, Far North Queensland, Australia.

 Mirage Resorts sponsored five back to back regattas from '95 to '99 and it's alleged the hospitality giant purchased the trophy for the princely sum of $1 to ensure it would stay in Port Douglas.